LPDI-EPFL/masif/README.md

 sbatch make_tfrecord.slurm
 ```

-Once the tfrecords have been precomputed, the training for the network can start (again, run the commands in the slurm file one by one if you do not have slurm):
+Once the tfrecords have been precomputed, the training for the network can start, where we strongly recommend a GPU
+(run the commands in the slurm file one by one if you do not have slurm):

 ```
 sbatch train_model.slurm